 Get the Recipe: Oven Roast Whole Chicken Recipe

 - 1/4 cup kosher salt

 - 1 tablespoon lemon zest

 - 1 tablespoon chopped fresh thyme

-- 1 lemon cut in quarters
+- 1 lemon, cut in quarters

 - 1 head of garlic cut in half horizontally

-Preheat oven to 425 degrees.
+- Preheat oven to 425˚F.

-In a small bowl, mix together the salt, pepper, lemon zest and thyme until well blended.
+- In a small bowl, mix together the salt, pepper, lemon zest and thyme until well blended.
 Using your clean hands, carefully separate the skin from the meat on the chicken breast.
 Spread the salt mixture over the meat.

-Cover the chicken with foil and allow to rest for 10 minutes before carving.
+- Cover the chicken with foil and allow to rest for 10 minutes before carving.